-I think we can all agree that the national parks in the United States are breathtakingly beautiful and chock-full of opportunities to get outdoors in some of the most dramatic settings on earth.
+We can all agree that the national parks in the United States are breathtakingly beautiful and chock-full of opportunities to get outdoors in some of the most dramatic settings on Earth.

-The downsides to national park visits are the endless traffic jams, crowded trails, and hustling you have to do to score the last campsite or a permit to hike your favorite trail.
+The downsides to national park visits are the endless traffic jams, crowded trails, expensive entrance fees, and all the hustling you have to do to score the last campsite or a permit to hike your favorite trail.

-Sure there are ways to bypass these issues, but sometimes you just have to hit up the Grand Canyon when your kids are on school vacation.
+Sure, there are ways to bypass these issues, and sometimes, you just have to hit up the Grand Canyon when your kids are on school vacation.

-I’m definitely not going to advocate for skipping a visit to these national treasures, but I do want to suggest some alternatives for those days when you just need a break from the throngs of people and cars waiting in long lines to catch a glimpse of a lonely moose meandering across a field.
+I’m definitely not going to advocate skipping a visit to the national treasures within the National Park System, but I do want to suggest some alternatives for when you just need a break from the throngs of people and cars waiting in long lines to catch a glimpse of a lonely moose meandering across a field.

-My suggestion?
 Explore your national parks with every bit of your heart and soul.
-BUT, when the going gets rough and the crowds are just too much, I’ve got an alternative — awesome mountains, forests, canyons, campgrounds, vistas, and wildlife that are every bit as amazing as the national parks that we know and love.
+But, when the going gets rough, and the national park crowds are just too much, I’ve got an alternative — awesome mountains, forests, canyons, campgrounds, vistas, and wildlife viewing that is every bit as amazing as the national parks that we know and love.

-I’m talking about YOUR national forests, and they are treasures beyond measure.
+I’m talking about YOUR national forests, which are treasures beyond measure.

-National Forests often go unnoticed by the millions of people driving through them on their way to the most iconic national parks.
-These incredible recreation areas offer opportunities for everyone to get outside.
+National Forest land often goes unnoticed by the millions of people driving through on their way to the most iconic national parks.
+It’s unfortunate because these incredible natural and cultural resources offer an abundance of outdoor recreation opportunities without crowds, permits, or endless regulations.

 Most national forests are free to visit and very inexpensive to camp in.
 Here are a few more things you may not realize about America’s amazing national forests:

-• There are only 10 states without a national forest (source).
+- There are only ten states without a national forest (source).

 Incredible National Forests Near Our Favorite National Parks